Officials work to identify remains recovered from the wreckage of the I-95 collapse in Philadelphia as demolition work begins

 (CNN) — Authorities are working to identify a body recovered from the wreckage of the Interstate 95 collapse in Philadelphia, where crews have started around-the-clock efforts to demolish the crumbled East Coast artery that could take months to rebuild.

-The raised section of the busy highway came crashing down around 6:20 am Sunday, after a truck carrying 8,500 gallons of gasoline crashed and exploded in flames under it, officials said.
+The highway overpass came crashing down around 6:20 a.m.
+Sunday, after a truck carrying 8,500 gallons of gasoline crashed and exploded in flames under it, officials said.
 The truck had taken an off-ramp, crashed on its side while trying to go around a curve, slammed into a wall and ignited a fire, Pennsylvania Transportation Secretary Mike Carroll said Monday.
 The truck driver has not been identified, and authorities have not said whether the driver survived the crash.

 The fire caused a stretch of the overhead northbound I-95 to fall on top of the truck, authorities said.
 Southbound lanes were also compromised, officials have said, and will similarly need to be repaired.